joshpierro/self-driving-car/p4/writeup_template.md

 <pre>left_curverad, right_curverad =  utils.calculate_curves(leftx, lefty, rightx, righty)</pre>

-The distance of the car in relation to the center of the lane was derived by assuming the center of the image was the center of the car, then calculting how far value that was from each lane boundary.
+The distance of the car in relation to the center of the lane was derived by assuming the center of the image was the center of the car, then calculating how far value that was from each lane boundary.
 Line 102 in app.py calls the function get_center_calc lines 152-156  The average of those two values were displayed.

 <pre>center_calc = utils.get_center_calc(video,left_fitx,right_fitx)</pre>